• Skip to primary navigation

 (g) the adoptee’s adult sibling.

-(5) No identifying information or information that identifies a birth parent or the birth parent’s family may be disclosed under this section.
+(5) No identifying information or information that identifies a pre-existing parent or the pre-existing parent’s family may be disclosed under this section.

 (6) The actual cost of providing information under this section shall be paid by the person requesting the information.

-(7) A child-placing agency may provide a copy of the report described in Subsection (1)(a) and information in the child-placing agency’s files, except identifying information, to an adult adoptee, a birth parent, or an adoptive parent.
+(7) A child-placing agency may provide a copy of the report described in Subsection (1)(a) and information in the child-placing agency’s files, except identifying information, to a child adoptee who is 18 years old or older, a pre-existing parent, or an adoptive parent.

 (8) Notwithstanding Subsection (7), identifying information may be released to the extent that the individual who is the subject of the information provides written authorization of the information’s release.